derobins/MACSio/doc/macsio_using.rst

 -------------

-By default, MACSio_'s command-line arguments are designed to maintain constant I/O workload-per-task as task count is varied.
-As task count is varied, this means MACSio_, by default, exhibits *weak scaling* behavior.
-This does not mean, however, that strong scaling behavior cannot be demonstrated.
-It only means extra work is involved in constructing command-line arguments to ensure *strong scaling* is exhibited.
+By default, MACSio_'s command-line arguments are designed to maintain constant per-task I/O workload as task count is varied.
+This means MACSio_, by default, exhibits *weak scaling* behavior.
+This does not mean, however, that strong scaling scenarios cannot be handled.
+It means only that extra work is involved in constructing command-line arguments to ensure a *strong scaling* goal is achieved if that is desired.

+.. only:: internals

    .. note:: Should enhance MACSio_ command-line to allow caller to indicate which
              modality of scaling/sizing is desired and then treat sizing argument(s) as either per-task or global.

 MACSio_ has a large number of command-line arguments.
 In addition, each plugin may